datavetaren/prologcoin/README.md

 then we can prove we own that UTXO, even though the rest of the world don't know the value of 'v'.

-The owner simply does P - v*H, because the owner knows 'v', he can easily compute v*H, and then the owner signs a message with his private key 'b' and everybody can confirm the signature using P - v*H as the public key.
+The owner simply does `P - v*H`, because the owner knows 'v', he can easily compute v*H, and then the owner signs a message with his private key 'b' and everybody can confirm the signature using `P - v*H` as the public key.
 The message to be signed can be any 256-bit number, e.g. the SHA256 hash of the empty string (or whatever.)